SimonaSriubaite/VilniusStreetArt-FrontEnd/README.md

 #Usage

 There is a filter buttons, based on the district, where the street art is located.
-Also there are read more and read less buttons near the description section, which helps to learn more about the work.
+Also there are read more and read less buttons near the description section, which help to learn more about the work.

 ## Contributing